dan-visioni/dan-visioni.github.io/_pages/scicomm.md

 You can find some of my shorter musings in the [blog](https://dan-visioni.github.io/year-archive/), and below a list of articles on websites/newspapers I was asked to write, podcasts I participated to and public talks I gave.

+* <u><a href="https://www.youtube.com/watch?v=zKBzm4N_hBs">Refreezing the Arctic: Stratospheric Aerosol Injection and other techniques</a></u>  (Discussion organized by the
+Centre for Climate Repair at Cambridge to explore the possibilities - and risks - associated with stratospheric aerosol injection and other ) (7/12/2021)

 * <u><a href="https://www.youtube.com/watch?v=ZqPzrULORIc">Fisica del Clima con Daniele Visioni</a></u>  (Interview about climate change, the job of a climatologist and how to become one having a background in physics, with the Italian Association of Physics Students) (3/07/2021)

 * <u><a href="https://mailchi.mp/5900381dee23/jefferson-carteggio-n14-le-sfide-di-joe-biden?e=dec72c3cd2">Joe Biden cambiera il paradigma del clima</a></u>  (The new climate politics of Joe Biden) (1/20/2021)